Do you want to know the best B2B lead generation strategies to help increase your sales?

-Once you’ve determined to get more leads with an optin campaign, it’s time to figure out what lead magnets you’re going to use.
+Once you’re determined to get more B2B sales leads with an optin campaign, it’s time to figure out what lead magnets you will use.

-Lead magnets are some kind of content or promotion that’s used to entice people to opt into your call to action (CTA).
+Lead magnets are content or promotion that entices people to opt into your call to action (CTA).
 Lead magnets come in many forms, such as:

 And many others.
-In fact, if you want a comprehensive list, here are 69 highly effective lead magnets you can start using today.
+If you want a comprehensive list, here are 69 highly effective lead magnets you can start using today.

 But why do you need a lead magnet at all?

-Because you can’t expect people to hand over their email address without giving them something of value in return.
-Using a lead magnet drastically increases your odds of getting people to join your contact list.
+Because you can’t expect businesses to hand over their email address without giving them something of value in return.
+Using a lead magnet drastically increases your odds of getting prospects to join your contact list.

-Once they do, you can nurture the lead and grow the relationship until you’ve got another lifelong and loyal customer.
+Once they do, you can nurture the lead and grow the relationship until you’ve got another lifelong, loyal customer.